ADAs: Are you prepared for the worst?

 How can I make an advance directive?

 You might also obtain an advance directive from your healthcare provider, attorney, health insurance provider, the state health department, or your local agency for aging.
-There are also many websites that offer advance directives for you to review, download, and/or purchase.
+Conway Medical Center also provides various resources and documents for you to use on our website.

 Who do I give my advance directive to?